Overwatch 2 Ashe: Changes, Abilities, Playstyle

 Ashe throwing dynamite (Image credit: eXputer)

-First up, we have dynamite.
+First up, you have dynamite.
 It is the perfect backup weapon for every cowboy/outlaw.
 It helps you escape and can even become quite a nuisance for the enemy team.
 Ashe will see an appropriate line of dialogue whenever she throws one of these.

 • The projectile is fast, so be patient and throw it with precision.
 It goes 25 meters per second.

 • The dynamite’s area of effect is 5 meters.
-That is very lackluster so use it in tight spaces or when the enemies start ganging up.

 • It deals damage over time with the burn effect, so it can get you a kill even if you are dead.